-Subsequent to the decision of the school board, the Superintendent of Education: Exceptional Learners will ensure that the decision is communicated, in writing, to the parents/guardians within the timelines provided.
-Information about making an application to the Special Education Tribunal will be included with the written decision of the school board to the parents/guardians.
+Subsequent to the decision of the school board, the Superintendent of Education: Exceptional Learners will ensure that the decision is communicated, in writing, to the parent(s)/guardian(s)s within the timelines provided.
+Information about making an application to the Special Education Tribunal will be included with the written decision of the school board to the parent(s)/guardian(s)s.

-The Superintendent of Education: Exceptional Learners will ensure that the parents/guardians are kept informed and that the process proceeds in a timely manner and within the timelines provided in the Regulation (181/98).
+The Superintendent of Education: Exceptional Learners will ensure that the parent(s)/guardian(s)s are kept informed and that the process proceeds in a timely manner and within the timelines provided in the Regulation (181/98).